Connecting to Consensus ClientsLast edited on April 25, 2023

 Geth is an execution client.
 Historically, an execution client alone was enough to run a full Ethereum node.
-However, ever since Ethereum swapped from proof-of-work (PoW) to proof-of-stake (PoS) based consensus, Geth has needed to be coupled to another piece of software called a "consensus client".
+However, since Ethereum swapped from proof-of-work (PoW) to proof-of-stake (PoS) based consensus, Geth needs to be coupled to another piece of software called a "consensus client".

 There are five consensus clients available, all of which connect to Geth in the same way.
 This page will outline how Geth can be set up with a consensus client to form a complete Ethereum node.

 Geth can be downloaded and installed according to the instructions on the Installing Geth page.
 In order to connect to a consensus client, Geth must expose a port for the inter-client RPC connection.